Dominion Energy (NYSE:D) Releases FY 2022 Earnings Guidance

+The business also recently declared a quarterly dividend, which will be paid on Sunday, March 20th.
+Shareholders of record on Friday, March 4th will be paid a $0.6675 dividend.
+The ex-dividend date of this dividend is Thursday, March 3rd.
+This represents a $2.67 annualized dividend and a yield of 3.37%.
+This is a boost from Dominion Energy’s previous quarterly dividend of $0.63.
+Dominion Energy’s payout ratio is presently 63.32%.

-In other news, Director Susan N. Story bought 1,500 shares of the firm’s stock in a transaction on Wednesday, November 24th.
-The shares were purchased at an average cost of $74.42 per share, with a total value of $111,630.00.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-0.26% of the stock is owned by company insiders.
+In other news, Director Susan N. Story purchased 1,500 shares of the business’s stock in a transaction that occurred on Wednesday, November 24th.
+The shares were bought at an average cost of $74.42 per share, for a total transaction of $111,630.00.
+The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
+0.26% of the stock is currently owned by corporate insiders.

-An institutional investor recently raised its position in Dominion Energy stock.
-Keudell Morrison Wealth Management grew its stake in Dominion Energy, Inc. (NYSE:D) by 19.5% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 7,329 shares of the utilities provider’s stock after purchasing an additional 1,196 shares during the period.
-Keudell Morrison Wealth Management’s holdings in Dominion Energy were worth $535,000 as of its most recent filing with the Securities and Exchange Commission.
-66.63% of the stock is owned by institutional investors.
+Large investors have recently bought and sold shares of the stock.
+KB Financial Partners LLC acquired a new stake in shares of Dominion Energy in the fourth quarter valued at about $45,000.
+NewEdge Advisors LLC boosted its holdings in shares of Dominion Energy by 269.5% in the 4th quarter.
+NewEdge Advisors LLC now owns 40,347 shares of the utilities provider’s stock valued at $3,170,000 after buying an additional 29,428 shares in the last quarter.
+Kingsview Wealth Management LLC raised its position in Dominion Energy by 15.2% in the 4th quarter.
+Kingsview Wealth Management LLC now owns 17,621 shares of the utilities provider’s stock valued at $1,384,000 after purchasing an additional 2,321 shares during the last quarter.
+Toroso Investments LLC raised its position in Dominion Energy by 19.4% in the 4th quarter.
+Toroso Investments LLC now owns 9,656 shares of the utilities provider’s stock valued at $759,000 after purchasing an additional 1,570 shares during the last quarter.
+Finally, Carroll Investors Inc purchased a new stake in Dominion Energy in the 4th quarter valued at $60,000.
+67.04% of the stock is owned by institutional investors.

 Dominion Energy Company Profile